Guidelines and Policies

 All texts must be accompanied by ‘Letter of Submission’, ‘Certificate from the Institution’s Ethics Committee’, as well as ‘Statement of Responsibility/Copyright Statement’ and ‘Statement of Conflict of Interests’ (a document explaining whether there is any conflict of interest in the impartiality of the scientific work) signed by the author(s).
 Models of the documents aforementioned are attached to this guideline.

-The Journal charges a fee of R$ 700.00 per article submitted and accepted for publication after june 10th, 2021.
+The Journal charges a fee of R$ 700.00 per article submitted after 07/June/2021 and accepted for publication.
+There is no evaluation fee.

 Preparation of Articles